MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/licensing-windows-defender-advanced-threat-protection.md

 ![Image of billing licenses](images/atp-billing-licenses.png)

-## Accessing the Windows Defender ATP Portal for the first time
+## Accessing the Windows Defender ATP portal for the first time

 When accessing the [Windows Defender ATP portal](https://SecurityCenter.Windows.com) for the first time there will be a wizard that will guide you through some initial steps.
 At the end of the setup wizard there will be a dedicated cloud instance of Windows Defender ATP that will be created.